jyl7094/LeetCall/README.md

 ## Tech Stack

-- React
-- Vite
+- React: For building a dynamic and responsive user interface.
+- Vite: A fast and efficient build tool for modern web projects.
-- Tailwind CSS
+- Tailwind CSS: For rapid and streamlined UI styling.
+- TypeScript: Ensuring type safety and enhancing code quality and maintainability.
-- Chrome Extensions API
+- Chrome Extensions API: For seamless integration and functionality within the Chrome browser.

 ---